Understanding Emotions and Anger Management

 Guidance for achieving higher grades

-• 💡Use specific examples from your own life or local community to illustrate points about identity and belonging.
-This shows understanding and makes your answers more convincing.
+- 💡Use specific examples from your own life or local area to illustrate points about identity and belonging.
+For instance, describe a community event you attended or a tradition your family celebrates.
+This shows you can apply concepts to real situations.

 Common Mistakes